Calvin W. Hendrick

-Calvin Wheeler Hendrick (born June 21, 1865) was an American engineer known for his work building the sewage systems of New York City and Baltimore.
+Calvin Wheeler Hendrick (June 21, 1865 – June 22, 1940) was an American engineer known for his work building the sewage systems of New York City and Baltimore.

 Early life

 Calvin Wheeler Hendrick was born on June 21, 1865, in Paducah, Kentucky, to Elizabeth Winston (née Campbell) and Calvin Stiles Hendrick.
 His father was a Presbyterian minister and died when Hendrick was an infant.
 Edmund Winston was one of his ancestors.
 At the age of sixteen, Hendrick joined the rodman engineer corps on the Chesapeake, Ohio and Southwestern Railroad.
 He served in this role from 1881 to 1883.
 He was promoted from transit man to assistant engineer, and served in that role from 1883 to 1885.
 After the railroad was completed, Hendrick continued under instruction of Collis P. Huntington.
 Hendrick then worked at the engineering department, building granite pavements, in Louisville, Kentucky, as an assistant city engineer from 1883 to 1885.

 Career

 Hendrick served as an engineer of Chess-Carley Oil Company of Kentucky from 1885 to 1886.
 Hendrick was appointed assistant to the chief engineer of the Georgia Southern and Florida Railway and worked on the construction of the line from 1886 to 1887.
 In 1888, Hendrick was elected city engineer of Macon, Georgia.
 He remained in that role for five or six years.
 While in Macon, Hendrick served as director of the Macon Construction Company, engineer for the city railway, director of the St. Augustine and North Beach Railroad and co-receiver of the Macon, Dublin and Savannah Railroad from 1887 to 1892.
 While in Macon, Hendrick was appointed receiver of the Savannah and Western Railroad by Judge Emery Spear.
 Hendrick declined a reappointment to the role of city engineer and moved to New York City to form a partnership with William Henry Wells as a consulting engineer at 4 Wall Street.
 He also worked with Samuel B. Schieffelin with milling property.

 Hendrick was selected by William Barclay Parsons, the engineer-in-chief of the New York City Subway, to assist in making surveys and sewer studies.
 He worked as a consulting engineer and division engineer from 1892 to 1898.
 In 1900, Hendrick was appointed engineer of sewers, the individual in charge of all sewer construction.
 He was the youngest division engineer on the staff.
 In November 1903, the construction began.
 Hendrick, at one point, declined the opportunity to construct the US$10,000,000 sewage system in Havana, Cuba.